 We are subject to financial market risks, including changes in interest rates.
 Changes in interest rates may affect both our cost of funding and our interest income from portfolio investments and cash and cash equivalents.
-Our investment income will generally not be affected by changes in various interest rates, including LIBOR, as assets and liabilities are fixed as of December 31, 2014.
+Our investment income will generally not be affected by changes in various interest rates, including LIBOR, as assets and liabilities are fixed as of December 31, 2015.
 We may hedge against interest rate fluctuations by using standard hedging instruments such as futures, options and forward contracts subject to the requirements of the 1940 Act.
-For the year ended December 31, 2014, we did not engage in hedging activities.
+For the year ended December 31, 2015, we did not engage in hedging activities.

-As of December 31, 2014, the Company held 9 securities at a cost of \$77.9 million, bearing a variable rate of interest.
-The Company's variable rate investments represent approximately 21.0% of the fair market value of total interest earning investments.
-All variable rate securities are London Interbank Offered Rate ("LIBOR") based and are subject to interest rate floors.
-As of December 31, 2014, all variable rate securities were yielding interest at a rate equal to the established interest rate floor.
-As of December 31, 2014, all of our interest paying liabilities, consisting of \$192.2 million in SBA-guaranteed debentures and \$113.4 million in notes payable, were bearing interest at a fixed rate.
-While our credit facility bears a variable rate of interest based on LIBOR, no amount was outstanding during the year ended December 31, 2014.
+As of December 31, 2015, we held 19 securities bearing a variable rate of interest.
+Our variable rate investments represent approximately 34.5% of the fair market value of total interest earning investments.
+All variable rate securities are London Interbank Offered Rate ("LIBOR") based and are subject to interest rate floors, with the exception of a \$2.0 million investment that does not have a floor.
+As of December 31, 2015, all variable rate securities were yielding interest at a rate equal to the established interest rate floor, with the exception of a \$2.0 million investment that does not have a floor.
+As of December 31, 2015, we had \$70.0 million outstanding on its revolving credit facility which has a variable rate of interest at LIBOR + 300.
+As of December 31, 2015, all of our other interest paying liabilities, consisting of \$184.2 million in SBA-guaranteed debentures and \$113.4 million in notes payable, were bearing interest at a fixed rate.